What is the Principal Payment?

 Let’s take an example and understand.
 Mr. John wants a loan of $100,000 to expand his business and goes to Bank ABC LLC.
 The Bank decides to lend him the money @2.0% per annum with a tenure of 5 years over which he will repay the loan in 5 installments.
 Mr. John, depending on the terms of the loan, could make repayments wither by even principal payments or even total payments.

 The amortization table in each such case is given below.

-The principal payments calculation stays the same while interest component changes based on the amount outstanding.
+The principal payments calculation stays the same, while the interest component changes are based on the amount outstanding.

-- When we plug in the inputs in the equation we get $21,215.8 which is the payment to be made the end of each year for 5 years.
-It is important to note here that this payment also includes the interest component and eventually what you repay over 5 years would be more than the principal was originally has taken which is $100,000.
+- When we plug in the inputs in the equation, we get $21,215.8, which is the payment to be made at the end of each year for 5 years.
+It is important to note here that this payment also includes the interest component, and eventually, what you repay over 5 years would be more than the principal was originally has taken, which is $100,000.

 - The table below shows how the amount of outstanding amortizes during the life of the loan.
-The repayment stays the same during the period with interest component reducing with repayment of the principal as per the schedule.
+The repayment stays the same during the period with the interest component, reducing with repayment of the principal as per the schedule.